MSLNZ/msl-equipment/docs/getting-started/connections.md

 # Connections

-The information about how to interface with equipment for computer control is based on the definitions in the [Schema][connections-xml] and may either be saved in the eXtensible Markup Language (XML) file format or in a [Python module][connections-python-module].
+The information about how to interface with equipment for computer control is based on the definitions in the [Schema][connections-xml] and may either be saved in the eXtensible Markup Language (XML) file format or in a [Python module][connections-python-examples].
 When using the XML format, you would specify the XML file that contains the connection information as a `<connections>` element in your [configuration file][configuration-files].
 When the configuration file is loaded (via [Config][]), it links a [Connection][] instance with the corresponding [Equipment][] instance based on the equipment id.

 ## XML Schema {: #connections-xml }